-The information provided by us in this information circular regarding the condition of the mortgaged real properties, any environmental conditions at the mortgaged real properties, valuations of or market information relating to the mortgaged real properties or legal compliance of the mortgaged real properties is based on reports described below under "-Environmental Assessments," "-Property Condition Assessments," "-Appraisals and Market Studies" and "-Zoning and Building Code Compliance," provided by certain third-party independent contractors.
+The information provided in this information circular regarding the condition of the mortgaged real properties, any environmental conditions at the mortgaged real properties, valuations of or market information relating to the mortgaged real properties or legal compliance of the mortgaged real properties is based on reports described below under "-Environmental Assessments," "-Property Condition Assessments and Physical Risk Reports," "-Appraisals and Market Studies" and "-Zoning and Building Code Compliance," provided by certain third-party independent contractors.
 Such reports have not been independently verified by any of the parties to the Pooling and Servicing Agreement, the mortgage loan seller or the affiliates of any of these parties.

-Subject to certain exceptions, the property condition assessments and appraisals described in this section were generally performed in connection with the origination of the underlying mortgage loans, which were originated between September 3, 2015 and February 6, 2017.
+Subject to certain exceptions, the property condition reports, physical risk reports and appraisals described in this section were generally performed in connection with the origination of the underlying mortgage loans, which were originated between September 28, 2016 and August 1, 2018.
 Neither we nor the mortgage loan seller obtained updated property condition assessments or appraisals in connection with this securitization.
-We cannot assure you that the information in such property condition reports and appraisals reflect the current condition of or estimate of the current or prospective value of the mortgaged real properties.
+We cannot assure you that the information in such property condition reports, physical risk reports and appraisals reflects the current condition of, or estimate of the current or prospective value of, the mortgaged real properties.

 Environmental Assessments.
-With respect to all of the mortgaged real properties securing the underlying mortgage loans, Phase I ESAs were prepared in connection with the origination of the underlying mortgage loans.
+With respect to all of the mortgaged real properties, securing underlying mortgage loans, Phase I ESAs were prepared in connection with the origination of the underlying mortgage loans.
 The ESAs, meeting criteria consistent with the Servicing Standard, were prepared pursuant to ASTM International standards for Phase I ESAs.
 In addition to the Phase I standards, many of the environmental reports included additional research, such as limited sampling for asbestos-containing material, lead-based paint and radon, depending on the property use and/or age.
 Additionally, as needed pursuant to ASTM International standards, supplemental Phase II site sampling investigations were completed for some mortgaged real properties to evaluate further certain environmental issues.
-We cannot assure you that the environmental assessments or investigations, as applicable, identified all environmental conditions and risks at, or that any environmental conditions will not have a material adverse effect on the value of or cash flow from, one or more of the mortgaged real properties.
+We cannot assure you that the environmental assessments or investigations, physical risk reports or regulatory data reviews, as applicable, identified all environmental conditions and risks at, or that any environmental conditions will not have a material adverse effect on the value of or cash flow from, one or more of the mortgaged real properties.